Solar Eclipses are not Caused by the Moon

 As there is ‘moonshine’ there must also be ‘earthshine’.
 Much of the earth is covered by water which is a good reflector of sunlight.
 In fact the scientists say ‘earthshine’ is much brighter than ‘moonshine’.
 And according to our understanding the earth is enormous in comparison to the size of the moon.
 So if the moonshine can completely illuminate this earth on a full moon night then the earthshine can completely illuminate the moon.

-The ‘earthshine’ bombarding the moon at the time of a total solar eclipse would be at least ten times brighter than the moonshine on the earth on a full moon night.
+The ‘earthshine’ bombarding the moon at the time of a total solar eclipse would be at almost fifty times brighter than the moonshine on the earth on a full moon night.

 If Western astronomers are correct the solar eclipse would be the prefect time to see the moon illuminated by earthshine.
 The shadow created which causes the solar eclipse on earth is, according to NASA, at most 167 miles wide.
 So if you were sitting on the moon during a solar eclipse you would see an extremely bright earth planet with a dark circle of only 167 miles wide.
 This is not enough to diminish the earthshine in any significant way.
 So even though the sun is behind the moon, the full force of the sunshine is hitting the earth and reflecting off those shiny blue oceans and reflecting off the land also.
 So the moon is completely illuminated by earthshine, even though the sun is directly behind it.